Advanced Design of Experiments

 Minitab is a leading brand of general-purpose statistical software with powerful DOE capability.
 Design Expert is special-purpose DOE software incorporating the most advanced mathematical techniques available for DOE, and utilizing state of the art graphics.

-Delegates will need to have either Minitab (versions 20 or 21) or Design Expert (versions 10 or 11) loaded on laptop computers.
+Delegates will need to have either Minitab (versions 20.
+21 or 22) or Design Expert loaded on laptop computers.
 Trial versions of the software, suitable for training, are available - Design Expert (free 45 day trial available on www.statease.com) or Minitab 20 or 21 (free 30 day trial available on www.minitab.com).
-The course will be organised to ensure that full use can be made of the free versions of the software.

 Mixture Design is presented only with Design Expert software.